ValentinKraft/vgs/README.md

 environment setup, volume and mask expectations, reference training commands, evaluation, export, and viewing.
 The legacy image-based 3DGS code path still exists in the tree, but the reproduction steps below target the volume pipeline.

+## Relation To The Original Paper

+This repository inherits its core representation from Kerbl et al., "3D Gaussian Splatting for Real-Time Radiance Field Rendering".
+In the original paper, the task is novel-view synthesis from calibrated multi-view images.

+For readers coming from the paper, the main differences in this fork are:

+- Input data is a 3D volume plus aligned ROI mask, not calibrated multi-view RGB images.
+- Gaussian initialization samples points from voxels inside the mask, rather than from sparse SfM points produced during camera calibration.
+- Supervision is volumetric and mask-aware, using losses on rasterized voxel grids rather than photometric losses on rendered camera views.
+- Evaluation is centered on masked volume metrics and exported PLY inspection, rather than novel-view synthesis benchmarks.

+In other words, this codebase keeps the Gaussian parameterization and much of the optimization/export machinery familiar from 3DGS, but retargets training to masked 3D reconstruction from medical-style volumes rather than real-time free-viewpoint image rendering.

 ## What This Repository Does